gershhub/groundstation-receiver/README.md

 # Ground Station | Receiver Station

-This project contains notes, code, and setup instructions for a Ground Station NOAA satellite receiver, which autonomously collects APT transmissions from weather satellites NOAA-15, NOAA-18, and NOAA-19 as they fly overhead, breaks the transmissions into short, CDN-able chunks, and pushes the chunks to a cloud webserver.
+This project contains notes, code, and setup instructions for a Ground Station NOAA satellite receiver, which autonomously collects APT transmissions from weather satellites NOAA-15, NOAA-18, and NOAA-19 as they fly overhead, breaks the transmissions into short, CDN-able chunks, and pushes the chunks to a cloud webserver as they come in.

 The code is intended to be deployed on a Raspberry Pi 4 running Arch Linux ARM and Python 3, and depends on several other packages.